ai-se/xtree-plan/Reports/Report-2-26-15.md

 + The DATA is discretized into Defective == {True, False} with a threshold 1. ```Defect = True if bugs > 1 else 0```

 ### Prediction Phase
 + CART is now trained on Binary Data.
+This is actually [better than original results](https://github.com/rahlk/Research/wiki/SMOTE-Pt-I), there smoting didn't happen on binary data.
   - A threshold of Bugs > 1 is used to determine if a row is defective (or not).
   - CART is trained on a the other half of the pruned dataset. **NOTE: I do not use the same rows of the training data for planning and prediction.**